 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-Its objective is to design computational methods (based on machine learning techniques) to understand the association of gene regulation with disease progression in hematological malignancies.
+His goal is to design computational methods (based on machine learning techniques) to understand the association of gene regulation with disease progression in hematological malignancies.
 The aim is to find biomarkers associated with the response to drugs that cause changes in the regulatory mechanisms of different cancer cells.
 Identifying these biomarkers aims to provide each patient with a personalized therapy based on their genomic composition.